Alfresco/alfresco-docker-base-tomcat/README.md

 where:

 * DISTRIB_NAME is centos or rockylinux
-* DISTRIB_MAJOR is 7 for centos or 8 for rockylinux
+* DISTRIB_MAJOR is 7 for centos, 8 or 9 for rockylinux
 * JAVA_MAJOR is 11 or 17 for rockylinux only
-* JDIST is jre or jdk
 * TOMCAT_MAJOR is 8 or 9

 ### Release